Lakehouse Job History

 Operator Interface

-In the operator interface, you can view the type of each operator and the upstream and downstream dependencies.
-An operator is a concept in the query plan that represents the specific steps and strategies for executing a query, including data access, transformation, and update.
+In the operator interface, you can view the type of each operator and its upstream and downstream dependencies.
+An operator is a concept in the query plan that represents the specific steps and strategies for executing a query, including data access, transformation, and updates.

 Field information is explained as follows